JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 In order to account for code being emitted before any class properties and any constructor, a surface-level explanation of the logic could be:

-1. Map any prologue directives and explicit `super(...)` call into the new constructor
+1. Map any prologue directives and explicit `super()` call into the new constructor
-2. If there was a `super(...)` call, splice any statements preceding it after the prologue statements and before the `super(...)` call
+2. If there was a `super()` call, splice any statements preceding it after the prologue statements and before the `super()` call
-3. Later depending on whether a `super(...)` call was found:
+3. Later depending on whether a `super()` call was found:
     - If it was, add parameter properties immediately after it
     - If it wasn't but a synthetic `super(...arguments)` was added, add those parameter properties just after it
     - If neither is the case, add those parameter properties to the top of the constructor